immunefi-team/Bounty_Boosts/ZeroLend/29190 - [SC - Insight] Permanent freezing of up to  wei of yield each ....md

 # Permanent freezing of up to `3 wei` of yield each time `LendingPoolGauge::notifyRewardAmount`is called

-Submitted on Sat Mar 09 2024 19:46:37 GMT-0400 (Atlantic Standard Time) by @nethoxa for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 10th 2024 at 01:46:37 UTC by @nethoxa for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29190